Skip to main content

 • Node.js 18 or newer for the CLI package.

-• zsh or bash if you want gji go, gji new, and gji remove to change the current shell directory.
+• zsh or bash if you want gji go, gji new, and gji done to change the current shell directory.

 • Git worktree support in your local Git installation.